pauliacomi/pyGAPS/README.rst

 ===========

-If you want to contribute to pyGAPS or develop your own code from the package, check out the detailed information `in here`_.
+If you want to contribute to pyGAPS or develop your own code from the package, check out the detailed information in CONTRIBUTING.rst.

-.. _in here: CONTRIBUTING.rst

 Bugs or questions?
 ==================